Deep learning-based computational method for soft matter dynamics: Deep Onsager-Machlup method: Deep Onsager-Machlup method (DOMM) for soft matter dynamics

-Note that in Eq.~(\ref{eq:OVP-Olong-LeastSquare}), $\dot{\boldsymbol{\alpha}}$ is defined by the time derivative of the state variables ${\boldsymbol{\alpha}}$, while $\dot{\alpha}_i^*$ is given by the force $\mathbf{f}(\boldsymbol{\alpha},t)$ and depends only on the state variable $\boldsymbol{\alpha}$ and time $t$.
-The OM integral $\mathcal{L}_{\mathrm{om}}[\boldsymbol{\alpha}(t)]$ is non-negative and equals to zero (the minimum) only when $\dot{\boldsymbol{\alpha}}$ takes the value on the actual kinetic path, {\emph{i.e.}, $\dot{\boldsymbol{\alpha}}=\dot{\boldsymbol{\alpha}}^*$}.
-Hence the variational principle can be stated as follows: nature chooses the kinetic path that minimizes the OM functional $\mathcal{L}_{\mathrm{om}}[\boldsymbol{\alpha}(t)]$ with respect to the rate of the change of state variables $\boldsymbol{\dot{\alpha}}(t)$.
-This variational principle is called \emph{Onsager-Machlup variational principle} (OMVP)~\cite{Onsager1953,Weinan2004,Ren2020,Doi2019,Doi2021}.
+The \emph{Onsager-Machlup variational principle} (OMVP)~\cite{Onsager1953,Weinan2004,Ren2020,Doi2019,Xu2021} states that nature tends to choose the most probable kinetic path that minimizes the OM functional $\mathcal{L}_{\mathrm{om}}[\boldsymbol{\alpha}(t)]$ with respect to the function $\boldsymbol{{\alpha}}(t)$.
 The OMVP is a global principle that can determine the most probable path taking the system to the far future $t\gg t_0$ under various constraints.
-For example, it can be used to determine long-time behaviors such as the steady-states~\cite{Doi2019,Doi2021}.
-It can also be used to locate the most probable transition pathway that takes the system from one free energy minimum to another~\cite{Touchette2009,Ren2020}.
-Particularly, if we want to find the most probable state only in the immediate future (without additional constraints), we obtain a local principle, Onsager's variational principle (OVP), which predicts the most probable state in the immediate future~\cite{Doi2019,Doi2021}.
+For example, it can be used to determine the long-time behaviors such as the steady-states~\cite{Doi2019,Doi2021} and to locate the optimal transition pathway (so-called minimal action path, MAP) of rare events that takes the system from one local free-energy minimum to the global free-energy minimum~\cite{Weinan2004,Touchette2009,Ren2020}.
+In comparison, if we only want to find the most probable state in the immediate future (for example, the next infinitesimal time-step, without additional constraints to the final states), we should use the local version of the OMVP -- \emph{Onsager's variational principle} (OVP)~\cite{Onsager1931a,Onsager1931b,Onsager1953,Xu2021,Doi2021}, which states that nature chooses the kinetic path that minimizes the OM functional $\mathcal{L}_{\mathrm{om}}[\boldsymbol{\alpha}(t)]$ with respect to the rate of the change of state variables $\boldsymbol{\dot{\alpha}}(t)$.
+This is exactly the case in all the studies carried out in this work.
+In this case, since the last term in Eq.~(\ref{eq:OVP-Olong-LeastSquare}) depends only on the state variable $\boldsymbol{\alpha}$ and time $t$, when we apply OVP to predict the temporal evolution of the system, we only need to minimize the first (non-negative) quadratic integrand term of Eq.~(\ref{eq:OVP-Olong-LeastSquare}), which equals to zero (the minimum) only when $\dot{\boldsymbol{\alpha}}$ takes the value on the actual kinetic path, {\emph{i.e.}, $\dot{\boldsymbol{\alpha}}=\dot{\boldsymbol{\alpha}}^*$}.